regen-network/front-end-challenge/README.md

 Write a basic single page application that connects to Keplr and displays your account balance on [Regen Hambach Testnet](https://docs.regen.network/getting-started/live-networks.html#hambach-testnet).
 For the purpose of this exercise, let's assume that the end user already has Keplr installed.

-In order to do that, you'll need to use Keplr ["Suggest Chain" feature](https://docs.keplr.app/api/suggest-chain.html) with the following parameters:
+In order to add Regen Hambach Testnet to Keplr, you'll need to use Keplr ["Suggest Chain" feature](https://docs.keplr.app/api/suggest-chain.html) with the following parameters:
 ```ts
 {
   // Chain-id of the Regen chain.